 Zone 0 >1000 hours, Zone 2 < 10 hours and Zone 1 in between.

-These were used in the old BS standard but then dropped and not referenced in the Atex standards as the absolute figures do not sit well with statistical risk analysis techniques but are still commonly erroneously quoted.
+These were used in the very old BS standard but then dropped and are not referenced in current standards as the absolute figures do not sit well with statistical risk analysis techniques.
+Despite this they are still commonly erroneously quoted.